Deepak-2907/devops-cicd-project/README.md

 Architecture

-Developer pushes code → GitHub → Jenkins Pipeline → Docker Build → AWS EC2 Deployment
+Developer pushes code to GitHub which triggers Jenkins via webhook.
+Jenkins builds a Docker image and deploys it to an AWS EC2 instance.

 ![Architecture](https://github.com/Deepak-2907/devops-cicd-project/blob/3ea1c46a7106ffaeee429f802ad5f4e9d64c429a/Architecture.PNG)